MPoL-dev/MPoL/docs/ci-tutorials/optimization.md

 \mathrm{residuals} = \mathrm{data} - \mathrm{model}
 $$

-For speed reasons, the {class}`mpol.precomposed.SimpleNet` does not work with the original data visibilities directly, but instead uses an averaged version of them in {class}`~mpol.datasets.GriddedDataset`.
+For speed reasons, the {class}`mpol.precomposed.GriddedNet` does not work with the original data visibilities directly, but instead uses an averaged version of them in {class}`~mpol.datasets.GriddedDataset`.
 To calculate model visibilities corresponding to the original $u,v$ points of the dataset, we will need to use the {class}`mpol.fourier.NuFFT` layer.
 More detail on this object is in the [Loose Visibilities tutorial](loose-visibilities.md), but basically we instantiate the NuFFT layer relative to some image dimensions and $u,v$ locations

 ```{code-cell} ipython3
 nufft = fourier.NuFFT(coords=coords, nchan=dset.nchan)